 The use of law enforcement tends to be the hammer that helps to silence criticism.
 The rightfully enraged also hold a hammer.
 The better question is, who and what put that hammer in both their hands?
 Why is the hammer the only tool available?
 Much of this is already well understood, it is known, and solutions can be implemented with levers and a fulcrum, but not with a hammer.
 Wilson (below) can tell you in a few seconds with perfect intensity.

 Perhaps it is the violence of human history and centuries of brutal intolerance that the American Constitution sought to purge from people’s governance.
-It aims to enable and encourage people to sustain the hope for change outside of the system by establishing a representative form of government and inside in other ways, such as majority vote rules and compromise.
-The idea is that excesses of either could be rendered invalid by the other.
+It aims to enable and encourage people to sustain the hope for change outside of the system by establishing a false representative government and inside produce as majority vote rules to kill compromise.
+The idea is that excesses of either could be no longer be rendered invalid by the other.

 One last thing.
 If you believe in the power of working-class greatness, remember the super-power revealed the 2020 pandemic – a national strike for health and justice could get health and justice because if a little bug can bring capital to its knees and put some in your pocket, that bug is telling you something.
 Encourage everyone to have three to six months of savings to cover the basic, essential living costs.
 This is a challenging thing, but it is doable and smart for many reasons.